 In all cases the detector under test is compared with a standard detector of known spectral responsivity / quantum efficiency.

 300F Monochromator is used to select a narrow wavelength band from a broad band quartz halogen lamp.
-Wavelength range of monochromator is between 200 - 2000 nm.
+Wavelength range of monochromator is between 380 - 1100 nm (Optional wavelength ranges are available on request).
 The wavelength can readily be tuned continuously allowing measurement of spectral responsivity across the wavelength range for which the detector is used.

 HOLMARC Model: HO-PDC-01 designed for characterisation / measurement of the following detector parameters:

 Linearity range : This is the range of incident radiant power levels over which the detector output varies linearly with incident power.
 (Laser-based methods is used for measuring saturation threshold of a detector).